Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 The semimembranosus bursa is found at the back of the knee.
 It sits between one of the hamstring muscles (semimembranosus) and the medial head of one of the calf muscles (gastrocnemius).

-Inflammation of the bursa is known as semimembranosus bursitis, or, more commonly, a Bakers Cyst, which can be extremely painful.
+Inflammation of this knee bursa is known as semimembranosus bursitis, or, more commonly, a Bakers Cyst, which can be extremely painful.

-This is ususally caused by excess fluid in the knee, usually from an injury or arthritis, which leaks back into the bursa causing it to swell.
+A Bakers cyst usually develops when by excess fluid in the knee, usually from an injury or arthritis, leaks back into the bursa causing it to swell.
 A lump forms behind the knee, like a squashy orange.

 The other bursa knee locations are: